elchs/LetoDBf/Readme.txt

       8.1.2 Window GUI management console

- The GUI version builds with help of HwGUI library, so you need that package ready compiled.
- Adapt in the manage.hbp file at top the path to your HwGUI package root directory.
+ The *no more maintained* GUI tool builds with help of HwGUI library, you need that package ready compiled, then adapt in the manage.hbp file at top the path to your HwGUI package root directory.
  Then build the executable with:
     hbmk2 manage
  The executable will be found afterwards in the "bin" directory.
+ Please note, that this tool offer far less capabilities as the 'all OS' console.

       8.2 Uhura